braze-inc/braze-docs/_docs/_help/help_articles/docs/hacktober_2019.md

 ## Prizes

-we have hacktober pumpkin-torchie pins, t-shirts, and hoodies available for our top contributors!
+We have Hacktober pumpkin-torchie pins, t-shirts, and hoodies available for our top contributors!

 ![Torchie]({% image_buster /assets/img/hacktoberfest_torchie2.png %}){: style="border:none;"}